AshMagill/mernrod/README.md

 This project is a fork of the original <a href="https://github.com/LukeSmithxyz/LARBS">LARBS</a> script.

-I have added some tools for web development, and some Vim plugins as well as some snippet libaries.
+I have added all the necessary tools required for MERN and PERN web development.
+It has both gui AND terminal based applications for pretty much everything.
 Also made everything gruvbox 😀

 ### Original Core Programs
 * [Window Manager - dwm](https://dwm.suckless.org/)